Conference Presentation

 Learn more about the presenters

-This presentation will identify guidelines with relevant resources for families with young children with FXS that are aligned with national early childhood special education and early intervention best practices.
-These guidelines will provide the opportunity to engage with families and professionals at the conference to increase understanding of the early childhood processes that are supported by federal legislation.
+This presentation identifies guidelines for families with young children with FXS that are aligned with national early childhood special education and early intervention best practices.
+These guidelines provide the opportunity to engage with families and professionals at the conference to increase understanding of the early childhood processes supported by federal legislation.

 Jeanine Coleman